-- Battery status - Not charging Indicates that the device is not connected to AC power. - Charging over AC Indicates that the device is connected to AC power and charging. - Charging over USB Indicates that the device is connected to a host computer with a USB cable and charging. - Discharging Indicates that the battery is discharging. - Full Indicates that the battery is fully charged. - Unknown Indicates that the battery status is unknown. - - Decommission The battery is past it's useful life and should be replaced.
-See system administrator. - Good The battery is good. - Charge error An error occurred while charging.
+- Not charging Indicates that the device is not connected to AC power. - Charging over AC Indicates that the device is connected to AC power and charging. - Charging over USB Indicates that the device is connected to a host computer with a USB cable and charging. - Discharging Indicates that the battery is discharging. - Full Indicates that the battery is fully charged. - Unknown Indicates that the battery status is unknown. - Battery health Indicates the health of the battery.
+If a critical error occurs, appears.
+Touch to view error description. - Decommission The battery is past it's useful life and should be replaced.
+See system administrator. - Good The battery is good. - · Charge error An error occurred while charging.
 See system administrator. - Over Current An over-current condition occurred.
 See system administrator. - Dead The battery has no charge.
 Replace the battery. - Over Voltage An over-voltage condition occurred.
 See system administrator. - Below Temperature The battery temperature is below the - Failure Detected A failure has been detected in the battery.
 See system administrator. - Unknown See system administrator. - Wear level Indicates the health of the battery in graphical form.
-When the wear level exceeds 80%, the bar color changes to red. - Advanced info Touch to view additional battery information. - Battery present status Amount of usable charge remaining in the battery at present, under the current discharge conditions. - Battery level Indicates battery charge level as a percentage of scale. - Battery scale Battery scale level used to determine battery level (100). - Battery voltage Indicates current battery voltage in millivolts. - Battery temperature Indicates current battery temperature in degrees Centigrade. - Battery technology Lists the type of battery. - Battery Current Lists battery current in uA.
+When the wear level exceeds 80%, the bar color changes to red.

+- Advanced info Touch to view additional battery information. - Battery present status Amount of usable charge remaining in the battery at present, under the current discharge conditions. - Battery level Indicates battery charge level as a percentage of scale. - Battery scale Battery scale level used to determine battery level (100). - Battery voltage Indicates current battery voltage in millivolts. - Battery temperature Indicates current battery temperature in degrees Centigrade. - · Battery technology Lists the type of battery. - Battery Current Lists battery current in uA.
 (Available on builds BSP 19-01.4 and above). - Battery manufacture date Lists the date of manufacture. - Battery serial number Lists the battery serial number.
 The number matches the serial number printed on the battery label. - Battery part number Lists the battery part number.
-The number matches the part number printed on the battery label. - Battery rated capacity Lists the rated minimum capacity for the battery. - Battery decommission status Indicates if the battery is past it's life span. - Battery Good Battery is in good health.

-- Decommissioned Battery Battery is past it's useful life and should be replaced. - Base cumulative charge Cumulative charge using Zebra charging equipment only. - Battery present capacity Maximum amount of charge that could be pulled from the battery under the present discharge conditions if the battery were fully charged.
+The number matches the part number printed on the battery label. - · Battery rated capacity Lists the rated minimum capacity for the battery. - Battery decommission status Lists the status of the battery as Good or Decommissioned.
+(Available on builds BSP 19-01.4 and above). - Base cumulative charge Cumulative charge using Zebra charging equipment only. - Battery present capacity Maximum amount of charge that could be pulled from the battery under the present discharge conditions if the battery were fully charged.
 (Available on builds BSP 19-01.4 and above). - Battery health percentage With a range from 0 to 100, this is the ratio of "present_capacity" to "design_capacity" at a discharge rate of "design_capacity".(Available on builds BSP 19-01.4 and above). - % decommission threshold Lists the default % decommission threshold for a gifted battery as 80%.
 (Available on builds BSP 19-01.4 and above). - Battery present charge Amount of usable charge remaining in the battery at present under the current discharge conditions.
 (Available on builds BSP 19-01.4 and above). - Battery total cumulative charge Lists the total accumulated charge in all chargers.
 (Available on builds BSP 19-01.4 and above). - Battery time since first use Lists the time passed since the battery was placed in a Zebra terminal for the first time.
-(Available on builds BSP 19-01.4 and above). - App version Lists the application version number.
+(Available on builds BSP 19-01.4 and above). - · App version Lists the application version number.